 • If you’re wanting the disco ball installation over your dance floor, there’s a few spots we can place those which you’ll see in the samples below.
 We’re flexible to either spot you like however, if you’re having a band or your guest count is over 225, we do need to place your dance floor towards the south end.
 Bands just take up a ton of space and they need a more spacious area.
 If your wedding is over 225 guests, the south end works quite a bit better to give you more space to party and to minimize congestion

 • We’re happy to customize things for you, this is just a starting point.
-You’ll notice some of the samples below have fancy fray (in blue) and some do not.
-We’ll walk you through which package might work best for you if you’re budgeting to add some of their fun rentals in your design.
+You’ll notice some of the samples below have rental furniture and some do not.
+We’d be happy to help with furniture selections using your rental credit at any time.

-• The TCP gang takes care of all of your fancy fray needs so please email us directly at email@example.com if you have questions!
+• The TCP gang takes care of all of your furniture rental needs so please email us directly at firstname.lastname@example.org if you have questions!

 • We’ve also included the layouts for ceremonies and cocktail hour in our space too, because we’re pretty sure it’ll help.

 • Please note that tables, chairs and disco balls are included with your Cheney Place rental.
-Farm Tables, chandeliers and seating vignettes are available for rent through highly discounted Fancy Fray packages.
+Vintage furniture (listed HERE) is available with your rental credit and farm tables are $75/table.

 1. All longs (with or without farm tables)